temporalio/cli/docs/schedule/create.md

 Jitter duration.

 **--max-field-length**
-Maximum length for each attribute field (default: 0)
+Maximum length for each attribute field. (default: 0)

 **--memo**
 Set a memo on a schedule.
 Format: key=value.
 Use valid JSON formats for value